Royal Columbian Hospital

-The hospital campus is L shaped fronting five streets: East Columbia Street, Sherbrooke Street, Allen Street, Keary Street, and Brunette Avenue.
+The hospital campus is L-shaped fronting five streets: East Columbia Street, Sherbrooke Street, Allen Street, Keary Street, and Brunette Avenue.
 The total square footage of the site is 607,859.

 Overview

 Royal Columbian Hospital is a major regional critical care site providing a range of primary, secondary and tertiary services.
 Service is provided via a 24/7 emergency room, along with ambulatory care, outpatient, and extensive inpatient facilities.

 Royal Columbian Hospital provides specialized acute care services, such as tertiary trauma, orthopedic surgery, cardiac surgery, neurosurgery, plastic surgery, interventional cardiology and thoracic surgery.
 The facility also has one of province's four Level 3 Neonatal Intensive Care Units (NICU), capable of serving neonates born as early as 23 weeks into pregnancy.

 The hospital has extensive outpatient and inpatient mental health and substances services, centered in the newly redeveloped Mental Health and Substance Use Wellness Centre.
 In addition, the site is serviced by multiple medical specialties such as internal medicine, cardiology, gastroenterology, nephrology, orthopedics, otolaryngology, gynecology, urology and ophthalmology.
 It hosts a maternal, infant, child/youth program with levels one to three obstetrical care (high risk obstetrics), levels one and two nursery and paediatric inpatient service.

-RCH is a Level 3 full service Community Oncology Network site, affiliated with the BC Cancer Agency.
-It provides systemic parenteral (IV) chemotherapy in an outpatient clinic, along with outpatient oral chemotherapy dispensing from the pharmacy.
+RCH is no longer part of the BC Cancer Community Oncology Network as of 2021; previously they were a Level 3 full service.
+RCH provides limited cancer care at this time.

 Royal Columbian has a helipad that receives air ambulances operated by the BC Ambulance Service.

 Services, departments and clinical staffing

 Cardiology and cardiac surgery

-The hospital has the only program capable of performing cardiac surgery for expectant women in the Province of British Columbia.
-Royal Columbian Hospital performs 95 per cent of the primary angioplasties or percutaneous coronary interventions (PCI) for the region and has demonstrated healthy outcomes for patients transferred back to their referring hospital.
+Royal Columbian Hospital performs 95 per cent of the primary angioplasties or percutaneous coronary interventions (PCI) for the Fraser Health Region and has demonstrated healthy outcomes for patients transferred back to their referring hospital.